Influenza vaccine for children

 Key points about influenza vaccine for children

-• Read about the flu vaccine including where to have it.
+• Read about the flu vaccine including where to go for your vaccination.

 Print this page